Shriinivas/blenderbezierutils/README.md

 <b>All Bezier Toolkit videos: </b> https://www.youtube.com/playlist?list=PLxsh4i5F_h9G6QFoPzKvBRMayz8533fSW<br>

 # Credits
-The functionality of editing curve by grabbing a point on it is adapted from Inkscape edit curve tool: https://gitlab.com/inkscape/inkscape/blob/master/src/ui/tool/curve-drag-point.cpp <br>
+The functionality of editing curve by grabbing a point on it, is adapted from Inkscape edit curve tool: https://gitlab.com/inkscape/inkscape/blob/master/src/ui/tool/curve-drag-point.cpp <br>
-I am grateful to the authors of the module for making this great piece of code accessible to everyone.
+I am grateful to the authors of the module for making this great piece of code accessible to everyone.<br><br>

+The add-on script includes python converted a2c js function (Copyright (C) 2013-2015 by Vitaly Puzrin) located at the github repository: https://github.com/fontello/svgpath.
+It is used in Draw Ellipse / Circle tool.
+Heartfelt thanks to the authors for this amazing function!<br><br>

+Algorithms that were inspired by the answers on stackoverflow are mentioned with the corresponding links in the code.
+I would also like to thank the users who provided this very useful information, sometimes even with working sample code.<br><br>

 # Known Issues
 - In Flexi Draw Bezier, the part of the area under toolshelf and properties panel is excluded from drawing.
 Hide these elements to maximize the drawing area.<br>